 DVD 2 – Inside Control

-The first essential skill of Danaher’s system is getting to inside control.
+The first essential skill of Danaher’s system is getting inside control.
 To clarify, this means having both your legs on the inside of the opponent’s legs.
 This is the precursor to every leg lock in the system and you need to really have it down.
 Grips once again come into play, since this is how you set up inside control.
 The pummeling strategies to get your feet on the inside are groundbreaking.
 Forget what you thought you knew, this is the system that you actually need.

 A very important part of this John Danaher DVD is the concept of negating your opponent’s game.
 Danaher explains how to restrict and impair the opponent’s movement when looking for inside control.
 Also extremely important for leg locking is the concept of distance and connection.
 You need to connect in the correct way first, and then properly control distance.
 Without both these aspects, most leg locks won’t work.
 Actually, this is why everyone out of the Death Squad often fails when attempting them.